Founders Have to Choose Between Growth—and Keeping Control

 Starting your small business takes adequate planning, thoughtful strategy and commitment.
 The desire doesn’t create success; the commitment makes the success happen.
 The patience for the commitment is critical.

-Virtually, all small businesses have one common goal – to build their consumer base as quickly as possible and eventually grow.
+Virtually, all small businesses owners have one common goal – to build their consumer base as quickly as possible and eventually grow.
 However, business owners should remember that rapid business growth has a downside.
 A high number of small firms had set up shop overnight, managed to attract sizeable venture capital and then had fallen when the market crashed.
 In other words, they went broke, having spent all the money and earned nothing close to expectations.

 The most common reason why those small businesses failed is that they spent more than they earned, overlooked the importance of a short term model to earn revenue and did not pay attention to the adverse impact on the balance sheet.